Cloverhill Bakery: History

+In the spring of 1994, Cloverhill broke ground for the new state of the art temperature controlled 60,000 sq. ft manufacturing plant on the former site of the joseph lumber company on 2035 North Narragansett Avenue, Chicago, Illinois.
+The New production facility was completely ammonia cooled(No freon). boasted the largest custom Pulver-Genau baking oven(supplied by the late George Dunbar of Dunbar Systems), which resulted in the fastest danish pastry line in the world, producing 504 cinnamon rolls a minute.

+In 2011 Cloverhill opened an additional facility in Cicero, Illinois.
+Cloverhill was acquired by Aryzta in 2014.

+In 2017, an ICE immigration raid on its Chicago facility resulted in the removal of 800 workers who were found to be hired and employed without legal documentation.

+On February 1, 2018, Aryzta announced that it had sold the Big Texas and Cloverhill brands to Hostess Brands.

 Product lines

 Their products include Danish pastries, cinnamon rolls, crumb cakes, cake doughnuts and honey buns each wrapped for individual sale.
 Cloverhill Bakery baked goods are also sold through supermarkets, warehouse clubs and convenience stores.

 Cloverhill Bakery is perhaps best known for their production of the Big Texas Cinnamon Roll.
 The Big Texas is the 2005, 2006, 2007, 2008 and 2009 Automatic Merchandiser Readers' Choice Pastry of the Year.

-In 2011, Cloverhill Bakery was back on top - this time with their Boston Crème Danish, in the New Products category of "Pastry".
+In 2011, Cloverhill Bakery introduced their Boston Crème Danish, in the New Products category of "Pastry".